randallwc/.dotfiles/notes/vim.md

 :copen                  open quickfix list
 :cclose                 close quickfix list
-:w !diff % -            get the diff of current with saved
+:w !diff % -            get the diff of current with saved :make                   run make
+:scriptnames            show what is sourced on startup

 CONTROL COMMANDS
 ^a                      to increment numbers (visual/normal)